You are here:

 Swiss investors include agribusiness (Syngenta), financial and insurance (Swiss Re Group, UBS, Zurich American Insurance Company–Farmers Group), flavors and fragrances, food manufacturing (Nestlé), manufacturing and electronics (ABB, Holcim, Schindler Group and many more), pharmaceutical and medicine (Novartis Group, Roche Holding Group–Genentech), business process management services (Swiss Post Solutions).

-- Swiss cumulative investment in the U.S. is $212 billion with $57 billion value added and $9.1 billion spent on research and development.
+- Through 2011, Swiss cumulative foreign direct investment in the U.S. was $212 billion with $57 billion in value added.

-- At $3.6 billion, Swiss companies pay the second highest amount in income taxes of foreign-owned companies in the U.S.
+- At $3.6 billion, Swiss companies paid the third highest amount in income taxes of foreign-owned companies in the U.S. in 2010.

 The division closely follows U.S. financial markets and their regulations, macroeconomics, as well as monetary and fiscal policies and covers issues such as agricultural, environmental and competition policies as well as development cooperation.